A Hierarquia que Nos Precede

 The person, in asserting that all values are perfectly equivalent, that no moral judgment has universal validity, and that the very idea of hierarchy is oppression, fails to realize that, in stating this rule, they are instantly establishing a new hierarchy.
 It's pure logical absurdity: a man who, while climbing a ladder, makes an effort to convince himself that all the steps are at the same level.
 An existential impossibility.

-There is not an atom of human action that does not presuppose, at its core, a value judgment, and there is no choice that does not spring from a hierarchy.
-And this is true even if that hierarchy is of the most base and sordid order, for immediate pleasure.
+There is no choice that does not stem from a hierarchy.
+And this is true even if that hierarchy is of the most base and sordid kind, driven by immediate pleasure.

 The drunkard who abandons his family to drown his soul in a bottle has made a deliberate choice: he has enthroned alcohol as his supreme value at that moment.